mpimd-csc/phgasnets/README.md

 ### VSCode Development Container

-You can make use of [development containers](https://containers.dev/) to set up the environment, run the demos and also develop the codes in this repository.
+If you intend to develop the source code, you can also make use of [development containers](https://containers.dev/) to set up the requisit environment,

 Necessary tools :